reminiflux/reminiflux/README.md

 ### Option 1: Use a CORS proxy

 The problem can be solved by introducing a CORS proxy between reminiflux and miniflux.
-This proxy will modify the responses coming from miniflux to make the browser running reminiflux that miniflux supports CORS.
+This proxy will modify the responses coming from miniflux to make the browser running reminiflux believe that miniflux supports CORS.

 #### Option 1/A: Use a hosted service